“Geology is the study and science of Earth’s landforms. This includes how they were created, have changed over time, and how they will evolve.”

-Soils are also considered a natural resource for agriculture production.
+Soils are also considered a natural resource for agricultural production.
 Agronomy, edaphology and pomology are specific to soil science and how food grows or is cultivated.

-One of the processes that understands the erosion, movement and deposition of sediments is from glaciers.
+One of the processes that understand the erosion, movement and deposition of sediments is from glaciers.
 Specifically, glaciology studies glaciers and how they shape the landforms.

 Likewise, surficial geology examines sediments overlying bedrock such as during a glacial retreat.
 Finally, beneath the regolith is the intact, solid rock that bedrock geology is concerned with.

 Topography studies landforms and their processes

 Topography also plays an important in geology.
 Of all the branches of geology, topography examines the physical features that are distributed on the landscape.